emilyhammes/emilyhammes.github.io/temperaturemonitor/index.md

 <iframe id="ytplayer" type="text/html" width="640" height="360" src="https://www.youtube.com/embed/LqRSSkQW6FU?autoplay=0&origin=http://hammeshacks.com" frameborder="0" allowfullscreen></iframe>

 # Introduction
 The temperature monitor is a shield for an Arduino Pro Mini or a STM32 blue pill.
-It can read and display information from either an analog or a digital temperatuer sensor.
+It can read and display information from either an analog or a digital temperature sensor.

 # Background